alexfernandez/alexfernandez.github.io/2022/building-bridges.md

   [Comments, suggestions?](mailto:alexfernandeznpm@gmail.com)
 abstract:
   The cowboy had a bunch of cattle and a river to cross.
-  The engineer had
+  The engineer had a lot of plans.
   There is a time and a place for everything.
-  Kubernetes is a powerful tool that can simplify your life even with a rather pedestrian stack.
 image: https://pinchito.es/2022/pics/building-bridges-salamanca.jpg
 ---